willb0/will-site/README.md

 ## Dev Notes 📝

-You can use `npm i` or `pnpm i` to install dependencies.
-I personally use `yarn` because it's what I use on most of my projects.
+You can use `npm i` or `yarn` to install dependencies.
+I personally use `pnpm` because it's what I use on most of my projects.

-`yarn` - Installs dependencies.
+`pnpm install` - Installs dependencies.
 You can use any of those.

-`yarn dev` - Starts local dev server at `localhost:3000`
+`pnpm dev` - Starts local dev server at `localhost:3000`

-`yarn build` - Build your production site to `./dist/`
+`pnpm build` - Build your production site to `./dist/`

-`yarn preview` - Preview your build locally, before deploying
+`pnpm preview` - Preview your build locally, before deploying

 ## License ⚖️